-The French are extremely fond of their roundabouts, in fact half of the world’s total are actually in France.
-There are 30,000 roundabout in total, which is a lot!
+The French are extremely fond of their roundabouts, in fact, half of the world’s total is actually in France.
+There are 30,000 roundabouts in total, which is a lot!
 It was once against the law for pants to be worn by women in Paris.
-In the context of modern day France this shows how unequal the country once was.
-Further to that women were allowed to carry pants in Paris, just so long as you didn’t ride a bike or horse.
+In the context of modern-day France, this shows how unequal the country once was.
+Further to that, women were allowed to carry pants in Paris, just so long as they didn’t ride a bike or horse.
 The law is no longer enforced.

 One of France’s former presidents is definitely the luckiest person in history.
 The iconic President Charles de Gaulle is famous for being the person who has survived the most assassination attempts of all time.
 De Gaulle managed to survive 32 attempts to kill him, this has earned him a spot in the Guinness Book of World Records.

 It has taken the French government and the people time to warm up to the idea of English as the language of global communication.
 There are sometimes new laws against the use of English words.
 Due to a change in the law where businesses are now required to provide business English classes, the EFL business English sector has many opportunities, as does the general English market.
 The main centres to find jobs in France are Lyon, Marseilles, Montpellier and Paris.
 Smaller cities will also have opportunities if you look for them.
 The cost of living in Paris is high, so this must be considered when applying for a job here.